Johnson Bar Fire Information

 The Selway River is closed from O’Hara Bridge to the confluence with the Middle Fork Clearwater River.

-Selway River Road is closed at US Highway 12, except to residents.
+Selway River Road is closed at US Highway 12.